Ezra Pound: Restarting The Cantos

 Alluding to American, European and Oriental art, history and literature, the work is also autobiographical.
 In the view of Pound scholar Carroll F. Terrell, it is a great religious poem, describing humanity's journey from hell to paradise, a "revelation of how divinity is manifested in the universe ... the kind of intelligence that makes the cherrystone become a cherry tree."
 The poet Allen Tate argued in 1949 that it is "about nothing at all ... a voice but no subject".
 Responding to A Draft of XXX Cantos (1930), F. R. Leavis criticized its "lack of form, grammar, principle and direction".
 The lack of form became a common criticism.
-Pound wrote in the final complete canto, "Canto CXVI" (116, first published in the Paris Review in 1962), that he could not "make it cohere", although a few lines later, referring to the universe: "it coheres all right / even if my notes do not cohere."
-According to Pound scholar Walter Baumann, the demigod of "Canto CXVI"—"And I am not a demigod"—is Heracles of Sophocles' Women of Trachis (450–425 BCE), who exclaims before he dies (based on Pound's translation): "SPLENDOUR, / IT ALL COHERES".
+Pound wrote in the final complete canto, "Canto CXVI" (116, first published in The Paris Review in 1962), that he could not "make it cohere", although a few lines later, referring to the universe: "it coheres all right / even if my notes do not cohere."
+According to Pound scholar Walter Baumann, the demigod of "Canto CXVI"—"And I am not a demigod"—is Heracles of Sophocles's Women of Trachis (450–425 BCE), who exclaims before he dies (based on Pound's translation): "SPLENDOUR, / IT ALL COHERES".
 "Canto CXVI" ends with the lines "a little light, like a rushlight / to lead back to splendour."

 Italy (1924–1939)

 Birth of the children

 The Pounds were unhappy in Paris.
 Dorothy complained about the winters and Ezra's health was poor.
 At one dinner in the Place de l'Odéon, a Surrealist guest high on drugs had tried to stab Pound in the back; Robert McAlmon had wrestled with the attacker, and the guests had managed to leave before the police arrived.
 For Pound the event underlined that their time in France was over.
 They decided to move to a quieter place, leaving in October 1924 for the seaside town of Rapallo in northern Italy.
 Hemingway wrote in a letter that Pound had "indulged in a small nervous breakdown" during the packing, leading to two days at the American Hospital of Paris in Neuilly.
 During this period the Pounds lived on Dorothy's income, supplemented by dividends from stock she had invested in.

-Pregnant by Pound, Olga Rudge followed the couple to Italy, and in July 1925 she gave birth to a daughter, Maria, in a hospital in Brixen.
+Pregnant by Pound, Olga Rudge followed the couple to Italy, and in July 1925 she gave birth to a daughter, Maria, in a hospital in Brixen (Italian : Bressanone).
 Rudge and Pound placed the baby with a German-speaking peasant woman in Gais, South Tyrol, whose own child had died and who agreed to raise Maria for 200 lire a month.
 Pound reportedly believed that artists ought not to have children, because in his view motherhood ruined women.
 According to Hadley Richardson, he took her aside before she and Hemingway left Paris for Toronto to have their child, telling her: "Well, I might as well say goodbye to you here and now because [the baby] is going to change you completely."